experimentAccount2/slpkg/README.rst

       -p, --desc, [repository] [package],       Print description of a package --color=[]                            directly from the repository and
                                                 change color text.
-      -n, --network, [package]                  View a standard of SBo page in terminal and manage multiple options
+      -n, --network, [package], --checklist,    View a standard of SBo page in --case-ins                            terminal and manage multiple options
                                                 like reading, downloading, building
                                                 installation, etc.
-      -F, --FIND, [package...]
-Find packages from repositories and search at each enabled repository
+      -F, --FIND, [package...], --case-ins      Find packages from repositories and search at each enabled repository
                                                 and prints results.
       -f, --find, [package...]
 Find and print installed packages